aframevr/aframe/docs/introduction/faq.md

 the browser as well as helping iterate the API.
 Once link traversal gets into a good state on the platform side, A-Frame should have a link component ready.

+## What type of units does A-Frame use?

+A-Frame uses life-like meters.
+It maintains a 1:1 ratio.
+5 units in A-Frame is equal to 5 meters in real life.
+Furthermore, when using programs like Blender, configured in imperial or metric mode, measurements will also translate 1:1.
+10 feet in Blender will equal 10 feet in real life.

 ## How is A-Frame different from VRML?

 [extensible]: https://extensiblewebmanifesto.org/